cynmmarin/Credit_Risk_Analysis/README.md

 Module 17: Supervised Machine Learning and Credit Risk

 # Overview of the Analysis
 In this analysis we will be using Supervised Machine learning to process a large amount of data to build and evaluate Credit Risk. this method is use it when we know what we're looking for or what our output should be.
+Then it will analyze the data and attempt to learn patterns, which is also called fitting and training.
+After the data has been fit and trained, it will then make predictions.
 Two of the most popular techniques are classification and regression.
 By using Python and Scikit-learn we will be able to predict credit risk.
 This will help us establish the strengths and weaknesses of our machine learning models and determine how well the models work.

 # Results
 In our evaluation we have used six machine learning models and the results go as follow: